QwikDev/qwik/docs/CHEAT_SHEET.md

 ## Special HTML attributes

-HTML attributes with the following syntax have a special meaning to Qoot.
+HTML attributes with the following syntax have a special meaning to Qwik.

 1. They always contain `:` characters to make them less likely to collide with existing attributes.
 2. The consist of a "key" and a "value", separated by `=`, as described in the following tables.